 The rest of my time I spent getting lost in the labyrinth of small streets, finding crazy little shops filled with antiques, crystals, and quintessentially Dutch things.

 Indianaweg 10 and Stenelux were two of my favourite finds.
 The first is a sweet little vintage shop (Amsterdam has many) – I particularly liked the jewellery they had and bought a necklace from here.
 The second is a crystal and small scale taxidermy shop with the most beautiful stacked shelves.
 There are also markets on quite frequently in the dam so check online to find your closest one.

 You also can’t really visit Amsterdam without checking out its two main attractions, its coffee shops and red light district.

-I believe marijuana should be legal so it’s pretty cool for me to visit a place where is isn’t a criminal offence to smoke.
+I believe marijuana should be legal so it’s pretty cool for me to visit a place where is isn’t a criminal offence to have a wee smoke.
 Bulldog café is a nice safe mainstream one to check out but they are all good.
 If you’re not a heavy smoker like me, take it easy.
 The bud is STRONG so don’t go all typical NZ styles on it and roll a straight weed cigarette.
 Use some rolling mix, usually provided in most stores.
-This is a mix of smokeable herbs an alternative to tobacco which you can’t taste at all.
+This is a mix of smokeable herbs a healthy alternative to tobacco which you can’t taste at all.

 The red-light district is an historical place as Amsterdam used to be a port where boats that had spent months at sea would dock.
 There became an apparent need for some industry to relieve those lonely sailors and so the red-light district was born.
 You can simply walk the street or go and check out a live sex show, whatever tickles your fancy.